-Home the user can, by means of a query SearchMovie, search for movies of his interest by criteria like movie name, actors, or directors etc. Soundtrack is directly reachable through MovieMenu as there may be at most one soundtrack for each movie whereas there may be several directors which have to be selected from DirectorsIndex.
+From the home page Home the user can, by means of a query Search-Movie, search for movies of his interest by criteria like movie name, actors, or directors etc. Soundtrack is directly reachable through MovieMenu as there may be at most one soundtrack for each movie whereas there may be several directors which have to be selected from DirectorsIndex.
 As an example for a bidirectional linkage between navigation classes, the actors of a movie can be selected from CastIndex reaching a Person, where conversely all movies which this person has contributed to can be chosen from.
 The navigation structure has been refined by adding a home node (•) as the initial node of the MUC Web application, as well as a main menu.

 The UWE profile notation for menus and access primitives provides a compact representation of patterns frequently used in the Web domain.
-Fig. 7.7(b) shows the shorthand notation for indexes.
-Using "pure" UML for modeling an index would instead, require an additional model element: an index item as depicted in Fig. 7.7(a).
+Figure 7.7 (right) shows the shorthand notation for indexes.
+Using "pure" UML for modeling an index would instead, require an additional model element: an index item as depicted in Figure 7.7 (left).
 The result would be an overloaded model if it contains many of such indexes.